sages-pl/src-python/docs/sonarqube/1-ui/1b-overview.md

 ## Key Sections of the Project Overview Page

 ### 1. Project Summary
-This section includes general information about the project:

 - **Project Name**: The name of the project.
 - **Project Key**: A unique identifier for the project.
 - **Branch**: The branch currently being analyzed (e.g., `main`, `develop`).
 - **Last Analysis**: Date and time of the most recent analysis.

 ### 2. Key Metrics
-The key metrics give an overview of the project's quality:

 - **Bugs**: The number of bugs detected in the code.
 - **Vulnerabilities**: The number of potential security issues.
 - **Code Smells**: The number of maintainability issues.